-Terms and conditions of contract for granting subsidies through the WIDU Platform (https://widu.africa)
+Contract conditions for granting subsidies through the WIDU Platform (https://widu.africa)

 The WIDU online platform is operated by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (‘GIZ’).
-These terms and conditions of contract apply to subsidies that are issued through the WIDU Platform.
-The Subsidy Provider is always GIZ; Recipients are natural or legal persons in participating African countries who are registered on the ‘WIDU Platform’ with a verified identity, have accepted these terms and conditions of contract, and have submitted a programme proposal that has been approved by the GIZ programme team (PN 2018.2201.4).
+These contract conditions apply to subsidies that are issued through the WIDU Platform.
+The Subsidy Provider is always GIZ; Grant Recipients (‘Recipients’) are natural or legal persons in participating African countries who are registered on the ‘WIDU Platform’ with a verified identity, have accepted these contract conditions, and have submitted a project proposal that has been approved by the GIZ programme team (PN 2018.2201.4).
 To the extent that ‘WIDU’ is used in the following, WIDU has a legal relationship with GIZ as the Subsidy Provider.
+The terms and conditions for users of the WIDU Platform and the rules on data protection apply in addition to these contract conditions.

 The subsidy is intended exclusively for payment of the measures described on the WIDU platform and approved by GIZ.

-For the Corona Business Grant, which was additionally introduced in the course of the Corona pandemic, no proof of prior investment payment from the grant recipient or diaspora sponsor is required.
+For the Corona Business Grant, which was introduced in the course of the Corona pandemic, no proof of prior investment payment from the grant Recipient in participating African countries or diaspora donor in participating European countries is required.
 The prerequisite is that the company has already existed for at least one year, thus, previous investments are presumed.
 Additionally, the project proposal must contain a clear and comprehensible reference to the corona response.
 All other requirements and conditions remain unchanged.

-Upon application for the subsidy and submission of all necessary documents by the project manager or their deputies, GIZ shall decide at its sole discretion whether to approve the subsidy, taking account of the development policy objectives of WIDU.
+Upon application for the subsidy and submission of all necessary documents by the Recipient, GIZ shall decide at its sole discretion whether to approve the subsidy, taking account of the development policy objectives of WIDU.
 The following mandatory criteria must be met before a decision on the subsidy is made:

 1. The business and the project meet the following formal requirements:

-- evidence of support transactions from diaspora donors in the form of digital receipts;
+- evidence of support transactions from diaspora donors in the form of digital receipts for the Original WIDU Grant.

-- evidence of investments undertaken by the Recipient in the form of digital receipts.
+- evidence of investments undertaken by the Recipient in the form of digital receipts for Original WIDU Grant and Local Call.

 3. WIDU’s sanctions list check shows no results.